Safei-Ashraf/ui-library/README.md

-# React and TypeScript App
+# React and TypeScript Custom Components Library

 ## In the project directory, you can run: